Honor The Recovery

 Move a table next to your bed or recliner and put all the things you need there – iPad, phone charger, remote control, magazines, books, water, snacks, etc.

 Have lots of pillows and throw blankets near your bed or recliner.

-Make sure you have all the important phone numbers at hand.
-Our office number (you can always call us at 512-945-5081 or 512-339-4040), your caregiver’s number and phone number of people that cheer you up.
+Make sure you have all the important phone numbers at hand: our office number (you can always call us at 512-339-1661), your caregiver’s number and phone number of people who cheer you up.